dmarcoux-archives/znc/README.md

 My setup to run ZNC on *openSUSE Leap 15.1* hosted on *Hetzner*

+### Upgrade OS

+Check the last part of the [initialization script](openSUSE-Leap-15.1.sh).
+It contains instructions about backing up and restoring the ZNC configuration from the Docker volume.

 ### Setup

 *openSUSE Leap 15.1* is supported, but not as part of one of the official images.
 To install